-- (1) Whether or not the Applicants have crossed the floor in terms of Section 65 of the Republic of Malawi Constitution. - (2) Whether or not the Applicants were given an opportunity to be heard before the decision to declare their seats vacant was made. - (3) Whether or not the decision of the Speaker is unconstitutional.
+(1) Whether or not the Applicants have crossed the floor in terms of Section 65 of the Republic of Malay Constitution.

+(2) Whether or not the Applicants were given an opportunity to be heard before the decision to declare the seats vacant was made.

+(3) Whether or not the decision of the Speaker is unconstitutional.